tstriker/akai-midimix/README.md

 const midi = new MidiMix();

 midi.connect().then(() => {
-    // run some commands right on startup (e.g. setting the toggle lights) console.log("Midi connected!");
+    // run some commands right on startup (e.g. turning on the LEDs) console.log("Midi connected!");
     midi.m1 = true; // will light up the m1 button - see below for layout
 });